Jugular vein: Pressure

 The jugular venous pressure is an indirectly observed pressure over the venous system.
 It can be useful in the differentiation of different forms of heart and lung disease.

-In the jugular veins pressure waveform, upward deflections correspond with (A) atrial contraction, (C) ventricular contraction (and resulting bulging of perspicuous into the right atrium during isovolumic systole), and (V) atrial venous filling.
-The downward deflections correspond with (X) the atrium relaxing (and the perspicuous valve moving downward) and (y) the filling of ventricle after the tricuspid opens.
+In the jugular veins pressure waveform, upward deflections correspond with (A) atrial contraction, (C) ventricular contraction (and resulting bulging of tricuspid valve into the right atrium during isovolumic systole), and (V) atrial venous filling.
+The downward deflections correspond with (X) the atrium relaxing (and the tricuspid valve moving downward) and (y) the filling of ventricle (after the tricuspid opens).